 Opportunities external to the GHP office

-This grant is for residents, faculty, and/or allied healthcare professionals from a low-income country, who wish to further their professional development while conducting a scholarly project, whether research-based, clinical-based, or a mix of both components in the area of non-communicable diseases.
-This grant is designed to cover expenses for a 1- to 2-month visit to McGill University and its affiliated health center.
-Grantees need to be sponsored by a McGill faculty.
+This grant is for healthcare and allied professionals, faculty, and/or medical residents from a low-income country, who wish to further their professional development while conducting a scholarly research project in the area of noncommunicable diseases.
+This grant is designed to cover expenses for a 1- to 2-month visit to McGill University and its affiliated health centers.
 The application can be done by an individual OR by a team regrouping at least one resident, faculty, and allied healthcare professional.
 The applicant(s) need(s) to submit a scientific project which can be - at least partially - accomplished in the given time frame.
 Applicants should be proficient in either French, English or both.
 The application can be submitted in either language.

 How to apply for the NCD summer visitorship?

-Please send all the documents listed below to the McGill Global NCD program coordinator at bidjinie-steffy.coriolan [at] mail.mcgill.ca (subject: NCD%20Summer%20Visitorship%20)
+Please send all the documents listed below to the McGill Global NCD program coordinator at bidjinie.coriolan [at] muhc.mcgill.ca (subject: Research%20Visitorship%20in%20NCDs)

 - Description of significance of previous research contributions, career aspirations and rationale for decision to pursue a research and/or clinical experience at the McGill University Health Centre (1 page, single-spaced)

 - Official letter of support from applicant’s own institution (supervisor/colleague, maximum 1 page, single-spaced)

 - Official letter of support from the McGill faculty sponsor (maximum 1 page, single-spaced)